gofur/Flutter-Advanced-Share/README.md

 # Advanced Share Plugin
-Share text and file your flutter app.
+Share text, image and file your flutter app.

 #### Compatible
 Only android because i dont have a Mac.
 Can you give me a mac for gift :)